joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 // at the top of the file
 const bodyParser = require('body-parser');

-...
+...  // this means there is code here, I've removed it for brevity

-// below the other use statements app.use(bodyParser.urlencoded({ extended: false }));
+// below the other use statement (e.g., app.use(express.static('public'));), towards the top of the file, app.use(bodyParser.urlencoded({ extended: false }));

 ```

 > > index.js

+It may be worth quickly checking the [solution](https://github.com/joeappleton18/WEB-AND-DATABASE-SYSTEMS/tree/master/week-10/solutions/exercise_4_2), and ensure you've added the above code in the correct places.

 6. Now update your `post` route to print out the request body, and you should see the form values in the terminal when you submit the form: